Cataract Surgery Westchester County, NY

 YAG Laser Surgery for After Cataracts

 The YAG laser has an extraordinarily powerful infrared beam that opens a window in the cloudy membrane without pain.
-The procedure takes only a few minutes and is performed without the need of anesthesia at the Eye Surgery Center of Westchester.
+The procedure takes only a few minutes and is performed without the need of anesthesia at the Eye Surgery Center of Westchester county.

 Since there is no incision, there is no risk of bleeding or infection.
 Vision is often restored within a few hours.
 Afterwards, patients use eye drops for about a week.